 Step back in time!
-Normally closed, Ta’ Mintna Catacombs will open to the public this Sunday
+Normally closed, Ta’ Mintna Catacombs will open to the public on Sunday 19th October

-A special opportunity awaits history enthusiasts and curious visitors in Malta as Heritage Malta opens the doors to the usually closed site of Ta' Mintna Catacombs on Sunday 27th of October.
+A special opportunity awaits history enthusiasts and curious visitors in Malta as Heritage Malta opens the doors to the usually closed site of Ta' Mintna Catacombs on Sunday 19th October.

 Originally documented by A.A.
 Caruana in his seminal work 'Report on the Phoenician and Roman Antiquities in the Group of islands of Malta' (1888), Ta' Mintna Catacombs is a treasure trove of Maltese archaeology.